McKenna Summer Environmental Fellowship

 Student Compensation

-The program supports from eight to 11 students with summer pay and housing according to current University policy.
+The program supports from eight to 11 students with $600 per week of summer pay in 2025 and housing according to current University policy.
 Fellowships are awarded on a competitive basis by a faculty advisory committee.
 Students are expected to work full-time for approximately 10 weeks though shorter projects are possible.
 Successful applicants are also eligible to receive up to $500 funding for needed materials and services associated with the projects.
 Advisers must clear such expenditures in advance with Professor Ellen Herman.

 Finding an Adviser